goodguyry/IndexedJS/README.md

 [IDBFactory reference](https://developer.mozilla.org/en-US/docs/Web/API/IDBFactory)

 To create a new database, declare an object with properties for each of the required IndexedDB values, as well as additional values based on the desired schema.
+See also [Create multiple ObjectStores for one database](#create-multiple-objectstores-for-one-database).

 ### Options